OttoHagg/haro/README.md

 Haro
 ====
-A Library of SWT Components and Widgets
+SWT Components and Widgets
 ---------------------------------------

 Hello,

 Haro is a library of custom SWT components and widgets I've built over the years.
 I should have done this a long time ago, frankly, but...

-Initially, I'm releasing FileExplorer, a component that makes adding a file explorer to your application trivial.
+Initially, I'm releasing [FileExplorer](https://github.com/OttoHagg/haro/blob/master/src/main/java/net/bsuojanen/swt/widgets/filesystem/FileExplorer.java), a component that makes adding a file explorer to your application trivial.
 As time permits I'll package my other odds-n-ends into the haro library.

 ## Building